kaijaygregory/Python_Challenge/README.md

 # python-challenge

-Background
+Background:

-In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
-Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.
+In this assignment, I used newly learned Python scripting skills to complete two Python challenges, PyBank and PyPoll.

 PyBank Instructions

-In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will be given a financial dataset called 'budget_data.csv'.
-The dataset is composed of two columns: "Date" and "Profit/Losses".

-Your task is to create a Python script that analyzes the records to calculate each of the following values:
+For this Challenge, I was tasked with creating a Python script to analyze a company's financial records.
+I was given a financial dataset ('budget_data.csv') composed of two columns: "Date" and "Profit/Losses" and created a script that calculates each of the following values:

-The total number of months included in the dataset
+- The total number of months included in the dataset

-The net total amount of "Profit/Losses" over the entire period
+- The net total amount of "Profit/Losses" over the entire period

-The changes in "Profit/Losses" over the entire period, and then the average of those changes
+- The changes in "Profit/Losses" over the entire period, and then the average of those changes

-The greatest increase in profits (date and amount) over the entire period
+- The greatest increase in profits (date and amount) over the entire period

-The greatest decrease in profits (date and amount) over the entire period
+- The greatest decrease in profits (date and amount) over the entire period

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+In addition, my final script prints the analysis to the terminal and exports a text file with the results.

 PyPoll Instructions

-In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
+For this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process.

-You will be given a set of poll data called 'election_data.csv'.
-The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+I was given a set of poll data ('election_data.csv') composed of three columns: "Voter ID", "County", and "Candidate".
+I created a Python script that analyzes the votes and calculates each of the following values:

-The total number of votes cast
+- The total number of votes cast

-A complete list of candidates who received votes
+- A complete list of candidates who received votes

-The percentage of votes each candidate won
+- The percentage of votes each candidate won

-The total number of votes each candidate won
+- The total number of votes each candidate won

-The winner of the election based on popular vote
+- The winner of the election based on popular vote

-Your analysis should align with the following results:
+- Your analysis should align with the following results:

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+In addition, my final script prints the analysis to the terminal and exports a text file with the results.